vwkd/code-system/src/languages/rust/trait/trait.md

 can only do for object-safe traits all methods on trait have no generic parameters and don't return self ? otherwise compile can't figure out concrete type

+## Trait object

+- like trait bound, but
+- can resolve to concrete types at runtime
+- e.g. for return type of function can conditionally return different concrete types, generic collection over trait, etc.
+- enables dynamic polymorphism
+- syntax is following generic name and colon and `dyn`, multiple separated by plus
+- shorthand without naming generic directly with `dyn MyTrait`, but can't reuse generic at multiple places
+- must put behind some sort of reference, e.g. `Box`

+??
+Size of concrete type that implements trait isn't known at compile time, could be anything...